WBKP: News operation

 After becoming a separate station and the primary producer of newscasts, WBUP re-branded its newscasts to ABC 10 News NOW.
-In December 2007, the ABC affiliate began producing the market's first primetime newscast on WBKP.
+In December 2007, the ABC affiliate began producing the market's first prime time newscast on WBKP.
 Known as CW 5 News NOW, this thirty-minute program is seen weeknights at 10.
 On September 8, 2009, rival WLUC added a half-hour local newscast seen at the same time to its Fox-affiliated second digital subchannel.
 Since there is no weather department, all weather segments originate from WBKB's studios in Alpena and are taped in advance.
-In order to cover the Keweenaw Peninsula, WBUP also operates an advertising sales office and news bureau on East Montezuma Avenue in Houghton (building shared with WOLV-FM 97.7, WHKB-FM 102.3, and WCCY-AM 1400).
-Like all CW Plus stations, WBKP aired the nationally syndicated weekday morning show, The Daily Buzz, which, in case, until its April 17, 2015 cancellation.
+In order to cover the Keweenaw Peninsula, WBUP also operates an advertising sales office and news bureau on East Montezuma Avenue in Houghton (sharing a building with radio sister stations WOLV, WHKB, and WCCY).
+Like all CW Plus stations, WBKP aired the nationally syndicated weekday morning show, The Daily Buzz, until its cancellation on April 17, 2015.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WBKP shut down its analog signal, over VHF channel 5, on June 12, 2009, and "flash-cut" its digital signal into operation on VHF channel 5.
+WBKP shut down its analog signal, over VHF channel 5, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal relocated from its pre-transition VHF channel 11 to VHF channel 5.
 Since it was granted an original construction permit after the Federal Communications Commission (FCC) finalized the DTV allotment plan on April 21, 1997, the station did not receive a companion channel for a digital television station.
-While transmitting in analog, its signal could be received across Lake Superior in Thunder Bay, Ontario and the surrounding areas in Canada.
+While transmitting in analog, its signal could be received across Lake Superior in Thunder Bay, Ontario, and the surrounding areas in Canada.